• Twitter

 Table tip: Go white, and then add color (or not) with collected leaves, small squash, acorns and natural elements for an inexpensive, yet elegant effect.

 Hosting a holiday dinner can feel overwhelming.
-This is especially true if you’re a novice cook, or frankly, if you haven’t had a gathering of more than your pod since the start of the pandemic.
+This is especially true if you’re a novice cook, or frankly, if you haven’t been in charge of planning for a large culinary gathering.
 All that food, the dishes, the cleaning, the table decor… where to start?
 I’m here to help.
 Start with a deep breath.

 If you’re opting for a roast turkey – a favorite for both Thanksgiving and Christmas in the U.S. and Christmas in other countries – then you can focus on the turkey, gravy and stuffing and then delegate all the side dishes and at least a couple of pies (or buy them), you’ve wildly cut down on the tasks at hand.
 This is the same advice that Rick Rodgers, the author of Christmas 101, offers novice cooks in his excellent primer for novice cooks on Epicurious.